Penn & Teller: Fool Us: Production

 The pilot of Fool Us was first commissioned by John Kaye Cooper, the controller of entertainment for ITV.
 In February 2011, it was announced that due to good viewing figures, a series of eight episodes had been commissioned, and would be produced by September Films and 1/17 Productions.
 The eight episodes were shot in a ten-day filming block, and began airing in June 2011.

-It was announced on 28 June 2012 that ITV had cancelled the show, despite averaging 4 million viewers, higher than the norm for the timeslot.
+It was announced on June 28, 2012 that ITV had cancelled the show, despite averaging 4 million viewers, higher than the norm for the timeslot.
 After finding moderate ratings success in running the ITV-produced episodes during the summer of 2014, The CW ordered a second season of original episodes to air in 2015.
 The second season was a ratings hit for The CW, giving the network its highest ratings in that time slot compared to the previous five years.

-On 11 August 2015 the series was renewed for a third season by The CW which premiered on 13 July 2016, now hosted by Alyson Hannigan.
-The fourth season premiered on 13 July 2017.
-A special one-off April Fool's episode was broadcast on 2 April 2018 as a precursor to the fifth season, which premiered on 25 June 2018.
-After another April Fool's episode on 1 April 2019, the sixth season premiered on 17 June 2019.
+On August 11, 2015 the series was renewed for a third season by The CW which premiered on July 13, 2016, now hosted by Alyson Hannigan.
+The fourth season premiered on July 13, 2017.
+A special one-off April Fool's episode was broadcast on April 2, 2018 as a precursor to the fifth season, which premiered on June 25, 2018.
+After another April Fool's episode on April 1, 2019, the sixth season premiered on June 17, 2019.

 In the summer of 2020 the show was renewed for a seventh season, which was set to begin filming in October 2020.
 Due to COVID-19 safety and travel restrictions, the second half of season 7 was filmed with a virtual audience, and international acts performed via video from their home countries.
 The magicians and crew were tested for COVID over 660 times, with every result negative.
-On 20 January 2022, the series was renewed for a ninth season.
-On 18 May 2023, the series was renewed for a tenth season, with new host Brooke Burke which was taped during the first weeks of July in the Penn & Teller Theatre at the Rio Hotel and Casino in Las Vegas.
-The season premiered on 27 October 2023.
+On January 20, 2022, the series was renewed for a ninth season.
+On May 18, 2023, the series was renewed for a tenth season, with new host Brooke Burke which was taped during the first weeks of July in the Penn & Teller Theater at the Rio Hotel and Casino in Las Vegas.
+The season premiered on October 27, 2023.
 In June 2024, the series was renewed for an eleventh season.
 Season 11 premiered on January 24, 2025.